Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 If the red LED flashes in the P1P2MQTT bridge, this signals read errors or bus collission errors.
 You can telnet to the P1P2MQTT bridge to find out why.

-If the P1P2MQTT bridge fails to connect to WiFi, it will recreate the AP, with a SSID/password (default `P1P2`/`P1P2P3P4`, unless it was reconfigured by you), and you can re-enter all credentials.
+If the P1P2MQTT bridge fails to connect to WiFi, it will recreate the AP, with a SSID/password (default `P1P2MQTT`/`P1P2P3P4`, unless the password was reconfigured by you), and you can re-enter all credentials.

-If the P1P2MQTT bridge connects to WiFi but not to the MQTT server, you can double-reset the bridge to recreate the original AP (always with default SSID/password `P1P2`/`P1P2P3P4`) and you can re-enter WiFi and MQTT credentials.
+If the P1P2MQTT bridge connects to WiFi but not to the MQTT server, you can double-reset the bridge to recreate the original AP (always with default SSID/password `P1P2MQTT-2x`/`P1P2P3P4`) and you can re-enter WiFi and MQTT credentials.

 If the P1P2MQTT bridge cannot be put in `Control_Function` (if the switch bounces back), you can telnet to the P1P2MQTT bridge to find out if there are any informational or error messages.